lahiri-phdworks/cuda-samples/README.md

 #### GLEW

 GLEW (OpenGL Extension Wrangler Library) is a cross-platform, open-source C/C++ library designed to simplify the process of using modern OpenGL features and extensions.
 Its main function is to dynamically load OpenGL function pointers at runtime, allowing developers to access both core OpenGL functions and additional features provided by hardware vendors, known as extensions.
-To set up GLEW on a Windows on ARM system, you need to build GLEW on your system, and copy the glew32.lib into the folder `./Common/lib/x64` and the glew32.dll into the `./bin/win64/${BUILD_TYPE}` execution folder.
+To set up GLEW on a Windows on ARM system, you need to download the source from [GLEW website](https://glew.sourceforge.net/), build GLEW on your system, and copy the glew32.lib into the folder `./Common/lib/x64` and the glew32.dll into the `./bin/win64/${BUILD_TYPE}` execution folder.

 #### GLFW